 In 2007, the founding Aircastle duo reunited and played their first gig together in 25 years, opening for the Poyntlyss Sistars at the Forestville Club on the Russian River.

-The Aircastle quartet most recently performed in July 2010 at Montclair Presbyterian Church in Oakland, CA. This performance was part of a service celebrating the music in the ministry of Reverend Karen Stokes, minister at MPC for the past 12 years.
+The Aircastle quartet performed in July 2010 at Montclair Presbyterian Church in Oakland, CA. This performance was part of a service celebrating the music in the ministry of Reverend Karen Haygood, minister at MPC for the past 12 years.

 In 2011 and 2012, the Aircastle duo and trio performed at art gallery premiers in Oakland and Windsor.